-Massive capital investment on transport infrastructure project is happening across the globe and it will continue to happen.
-There is a huge demand for skilled Transportation Engineers to fulfil the project resource requirement. and there is huge shortage of skilled Transportation Engineers.
+Massive capital investment on transport infrastructure projects is happening across the globe and it will continue to happen.
+There is a huge demand for skilled Transportation Engineers to fulfill the project resource requirement. and there is a huge shortage of skilled Transportation Engineers.

 Complex Tasks / Complex Technical Skills

-Latest transportation software’s and modelling tools are very complex.
-Its needs advance level skillsets to run the model and get the output.
+The latest transportation software and modeling tools are very complex.
+It needs advanced level skillsets to run the model and get the output.
 Rapidly changing technology means you need to update yourself all the time.
-As a result, there is always a scope for newbies to chip-in, break the status-quo and develop a better and more effective product and solution.
+As a result, there is always a scope for newbies to chip in, break the status quo and develop a better and more effective product and solution.

-Transport Engineering jobs varied from modelling and simulation of one urban road junction to regional modelling of a metropolitan region covering multiple towns, so as the modelling tools.
-Means, you will have multiple options to excel your career within the transportation engineer sector.
+Transport Engineering jobs varied from modeling and simulation of one urban road junction to regional modeling of a metropolitan region covering multiple towns, so as the modeling tools.
+This means you will have multiple options to excel in your career within the transportation engineer sector.

 As a transport planner, you can apply for professional tiles such as Chartered Transport Planner with the Transport Planning Society or the Chartered Institute of Logistics and Transport.
-These are well-recognised titles world over and significantly improve the possibility to become project manager, discipline leads, etc.
+These are well-recognized titles the world over and significantly improve the possibility to become project manager, discipline leads, etc.

 Transportation Engineer Educational Requirements